 Venice’s humble origins give no hint of the mighty sea power the city would become.
-First populated in the second century by Italians fleeing the Barbarians, Venice’s first few centuries were a roller-coaster ride of invasions and conquests by the Visigoths, the Huns and the Lombards, among others.
+First populated in the second century by Italians fleeing the Barbarians, Venice’s first few centuries were a roller-coaster ride of invasions and conquests by the Visigoths, the Huns, and the Lombards, among others.
 But by the middle ages, Venice had asserted its independence.
-Eventually, the city declared itself a city state and the Venetian Republic.
-The city’s strategic location on the Adriatic Sea ushered it into a heyday of unrivalled commercial and naval success, leading it to be a trade leader and a fearsome maritime power that dominated the Adriatic, the Aegean and the Mediterranean Seas.
+Eventually, the city declared itself a city-state and the Venetian Republic.
+The city’s strategic location on the Adriatic Sea ushered it into a heyday of unrivaled commercial and naval success, leading it to be a trade leader and a fearsome maritime power that dominated the Adriatic, the Aegean, and the Mediterranean Seas.

 Venice’s above-water wonders are its most famous, but no less interesting are those found in the murky depths of the lagoon.
-Thousands of wood piles brought in from areas now in Slovenia and Croatia support Venice’s stately buildings; many of them have been submerged for centuries and continue to bear the weight of imposing stone and brick buildings.
+Thousands of woodpiles brought in from areas now in Slovenia and Croatia support Venice’s stately buildings; many of them have been submerged for centuries and continue to bear the weight of imposing stone and brick buildings.
 Yes, Venice has sunk considerably, but not because of faulty foundations.
-Wells dug beyond the lagoon proved to be the source of the problem, but since artisan wells were outlawed in the 1960s sinking has slowed considerably.
-Still, in some old houses problems with ground-floor flooding has forced people to abandon the lower level of their home or business.
+Wells dug beyond the lagoon proved to be the source of the problem, but since artisan wells were outlawed in the 1960s, the sinking has slowed considerably.
+Still, in some old houses, problems with ground-floor flooding have forced people to abandon the lower level of their homes and businesses.

 Gastronomy and Wine

-Venice is surrounded by high quality wine regions.
+High-quality wine regions surround Venice.
 The famous local tipple “Bellini” is made with peach juice and sparkling Prosecco.
 Prosecco is a beautiful wine region located about 90 minutes north of Venice.
 Located west of Venice, you will find the vineyards of Valpolicella, where the famed Amarone is made with partially dried grapes.
-Also in the Veneto, delicate white wines are made in Soave.
-And far north east of Venice is the gorgeous region of Friuli, where Italy’s most exciting white wines are made.
+Also, in the Veneto, delicate white wines are made in Soave.
+And far northeast of Venice is the gorgeous region of Friuli, where Italy’s most exciting white wines are made.